mariateresachaves/BigBlueButton/ESOF-DOCS/Initial-Report/Introduction.md

 ![Timeline between beta-3 and RC1 versions](images/time4.png)

-The project's last release is now the 0.9 version - the twelfth realease - and is currently on the testing phase for the 1.0 release.
+The project's last release is now the 0.9 version - the twelfth release - and is currently on the testing phase for the 1.0 release.